 How do I calculate how many trees I will need to plant?

 It may be necessary to plant as many as 5 trees to achieve one tonne of sequestration due to forestry management requirements.
 Conditions will be monitored and adjusted as required by the silviculturalist and the Woodland Carbon Code.
 Each tree that grows to maturity will absorb approximately 1 tonne (1000kg) of CO2 over 100 years.
-(The ‘US Department of Energy Report on Greenhouse Gasses 1998’ determined that a tree can absorb 1121kg CO2 in 100 years).
-1 tonne of CO2 equates to approximately 1900kWh of electricity (0.53kg per kWh).
+1 tonne of CO2 equates to approximately 3600kWh of electricity (0.277kg per kWh, 2019 figure).
 Divide your total carbon footprint (kg CO2) for a year by 1000 to provide the total number of trees required that year.
-Alternatively, divide your energy use in kWhs by 1900.
+Alternatively, divide your energy use in kWhs by 3600.

 Will offsetting reverse climate change?

 Carbon offsetting alone is not a cure for climate change.
 The most effective action you can take is to reduce your emissions.
 However, carbon offsetting can help reduce the impact of our energy consumption, and it makes us think more carefully about our effect on the environment.

 Carbon offsetting alone is not a cure for climate change.
 The most effective action you can take is to reduce your emissions.
 However, carbon offsetting can help reduce the impact of our energy consumption, and it makes us think more carefully about our effect on the environment.
 What is ISO 14001?

 ISO 14001 is an internationally accepted standard that sets out a framework of essential elements for putting an effective environmental management system in place.

 An environmental management system allows an organisation to consistently control its impact on the environment, reduce the risk of pollution incidents, ensure compliance with environmental legislation, and continually improve business operations.